flyteorg/flyte/docs/user_guide/development_lifecycle/caching.md

 ```

-There are four parameters and one command-line flag that pertain to caching.
+There are four parameters and one command-line flag related to caching.

 ## Parameters